robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/deployment.md

 > [!NOTE]
 > Dependant on the telephony configuration selection the flow may be different, but the same principles apply for each.
 > You'll be given the option to use an existing policy or create a new one.
-> If you select an existing policy, you'll recieve a pop out asking you select the policy
+> If you select an existing policy, you'll receive a pop up asking you select the policy
 > If you select new, you'll be prompted for the information required.

 **Here's an example of what you may see:**